Nagehan1/Nagehan1/README.md

 <h1 align="center">Hi 👋, I'm Nagehan</h1>
 <h3 align="center">A passionate full stack developer based in Leicester </h3>

-- 🔭 I’m currently working on **my blog app**
+- 🔭 I’m currently working on **Build AI Apps with ChatGPT, DALL-E, and GPT-4 **

-- 🌱 I’m currently learning **MongoDB , MYSQL**
+- 🌱 I’m currently working  **backend side**

-- 👨‍💻 All of my projects are available at Coming soon ...
+- 👨‍💻 All of my new projects are available at Coming soon ...

 Hello!
 I'm  and full stack developer.
 I really enjoy learning languages and frameworks like React.